-The Secondary Inspection List will contain establishments with the following DART rates and DAFWII case rates, and will be inspected using the procedures of this Notice:
+The Secondary Inspection List will contain establishments with the following CY 2010 DART and DAFWII case rates, and will be inspected using the procedures of this Notice:

 a.
-Manufacturing Establishments
+Manufacturing Establishments.

-Establishments reporting DART rates of 5.0 or greater but less than 7.0, or a DAFWII case rate of 4.0 or greater but less than 5.0.
+Establishments reporting DART rates of 5.0 or greater, or a DAFWII case rate of 4.0 or greater.
 Only one of these criteria must be met.

 b.
-Non-manufacturing Establishments
+Non-manufacturing Establishments (not including Nursing and Personal Care Facilities).

-Establishments reporting DART rates of 5.0 or greater but less than 15.0, or a DAFWII case rate of 4.0 or greater but less than 14.0.
+Establishments reporting DART rates of 7.0 or greater, or a DAFWII case rate of 5.0 or greater.
 Only one of these criteria must be met.